Nasus Build Guide by NateKiller

 Ice Blasts to build a snowman with.
 He will hit you with this repeatedly and heal back any type of harass or minion damage given to him through Consume.
 Fortunately, his harass is pretty mana intensive so if you can survive the damage long enough it’s likely you can lifesteal everything back.
 The problem is until that happens you are going to be quite vulnerable to ganks and even his ultimate if you get low enough on health.
 Due to this dilemma I recommend taking Flash in this lane.
 Trying to escape his slow and ultimate with only Ghost is near useless, especially in a gank situation.
 Having said that, the lane is quite winnable and I expect Nasus to kill him at least once before laning is over.
 Rush some early magic resist/health and Nasus should farm well.

 Reckless Swing first for maximum damage and use this on you each time you try to last hit.
 It’s important that you take every opportunity you can to sustain yourself on minions between his cool downs.
 Also, don’t be afraid to take damage trying to farm.
 It is to your advantage that you do this to ensure your own safety at tower, and to maintain your farm levels.
-This is a winnable lane, and you can possibly kill him before mid game.
-You will likely need Ghost in order to do that because of his Ragnarok removing your Wither.
-Rush early health to maintain the lane, and build Sheen once your farm level is sufficient enough to kill him.
+Note: After his rework I don't feel this is a winnable lane.
+I suggest avoiding Olaf at all costs.
+His 0 mana cost true damage, perma slow, and anti-wither kit just dumps all over Nasus right now.
+In my opinion, he needs a mana cost nerf to the true damage to keep his lane in check.

 Cull the Meek and Slice and Dice.
 Be sure you stand near minions when facing this guy to ensure the lane comes to you.
 It’s imperative that this happens for your own safety.
 Burn through your starting pots while farming up enough gold to attain some armor.
 Once armor is attained you have almost won the lane.
 Renekton’s scaling is very lackluster and falls off harder than most.
 However, he is very good at lane pressure with his light sustain, and manaless abilities.
 Abuse teleport as needed (low mana, low health, high gold) to ensure you stay level with him.
 He can only win if you are careless early, or he has help setting up kills.
 Also, it’s possible to kill him before mid game but you will need Ghost if he dashes away.

 Wither mostly ineffective.
 To make that even worse he has a gap closer and long range slow.
 This makes him impossible to kite.
 The only thing good about Rumble is also the worst thing.
 He pushes the lane hard from his Flamespitter.
 The problem with that is even though the lane can be pushed, he can still harass you under tower when you try to farm.
-Due to this inherent problem, he will whittle you down enough for a dive or force a recall.
-I only recommend this lane if your jungler is committed to helping you with a pushed lane.
-If the Rumble is of lesser skill you have a chance, but otherwise you simply will not survive this without help.
+While this is a concern, it is more manageable now that he's taken some nerfs.
+Also, this is a lane you definitely want to take flash in.
+Using it wisely we can essentially make Rumbles ult give no damage.
+With the new itemization of Spectre's Cowl and Doran's shield this lane can be won.
+Play carefully and manage Rumbles cool-downs whenever possible to farm.
+Once we attain some farm and magic resist it can be possible to push rumble from the lane or kill him as it approaches mid-game.

 Stand United while you farm.
 Be mindful of this and alert team mates when he reaches level 6.
+One trick that can help is casting Wither on him before he teleports away so he'll be slowed when joining the fight.
 Also, ward yourself if there is a high damage jungler.
 Shen’s taunt can ruin Nasus’ ability to kite ganks.
 Although Shen is normally quite tanky, he can be killed if his ultimate is down.
 Nasus wins this lane easily but may be playing catch up with his team if Shen has been altering fights early on.

 Poison Trail at all costs.
 He is likely going to try harassing you down with it in addition to his Fling.
 If you managed to play safe early and farm, there is a small chance you can kill him before mid-game if you whittle him down and abuse life-steal.
 You will definitely need Ghost in order to do this.
 Be mindful when chasing Singed not to stay in his poison.
 Ward well when pushed as you do not want a high damage jungler on top of you with the amount of crowd control Singed can put down.
 Lastly, it’s important that you let the team know when Singed roams the map.
 He can be a real problem pushing your lane in only to gank mid and bottom while you farm contently.